connor-leung/connor-leung/README.md

 ## Achievements
 - **QHacks 2024** Received Mayor's Innovation Challenge Award

-## Technologies & Tools
-*Please add the technologies and tools you're familiar with or learning here.*

-## Projects
-*You can showcase any projects you've worked on here.
-Provide a brief description and link to the repository.*

 ## Feel Free to Reach Out
 - [LinkedIn](https://www.linkedin.com/in/connorleung/)
 - Email: connor.leung@queensu.ca